T H E A R T O F U R I D O W B E N K O - C U R R I C U L U M V I T A E

 In the meantime, Dowbenko had become so frustrated by the unfulfilled potential of holography as an art medium that he took an artistic hiatus for more than 20 years.
 That has now ended.
 Dowbenko’s exhibition called “Metaphysical Landscapes,” was held at Nikolai Fine Art Gallery, 505 W. 22nd St., New York.

 “Metaphysical Landscapes” was a collection of visionary abstract images, including paintings, drawings, and a limited edition of original fine art lithographs (signed and numbered) called “Portals of Light.”

-Now that the spiritual quest has become a common metaphor for life itself, Dowbenko’s art can be seen as a meditation and a visual representation of other dimensions, in other words, metaphysical art.
-He calls his art “Metaphysical Art 2.0″ — not to be confused with the misnamed and hopelessly depressing so-called “metaphysical art”of Giorgio de Chirico.
+Now that the spiritual quest has become a common metaphor for life itself, Dowbenko’s art can be seen as a meditation and a visual representation of other dimensions.
+He calls his art “Metaphysical Art 2.0″ — not to be confused with the misnamed so-called “metaphysical art”of Giorgio de Chirico.